ddetkovs/UnityBehaviorLibrary/README.md

-Behavior Library
+Unity Behavior Library
 ================

-BehaviorLibrary is a framework for creating behavior trees for game AI.
-It is free to use, modify, and redestribute as covered under the attached License (FreeBSD).
+UnityBehaviorLibrary is a framework for creating behavior trees for game AI.

 Changes
 -------